pytorch/pytorch/benchmarks/overrides_benchmark/README.md

 * Changing the dispatching mechanism may result in changes that are on the order of 100 ns, which are hard to detect due to noise, but important.

 ## Reporting benchmark results
-When modifying any of the machinery around `__torch_function__`, run the benchmark for both the feature branch and the point it diverges from `master`.
+When modifying any of the machinery around `__torch_function__`, run the benchmark for both the feature branch and the point it diverges from `main`.
 For each of these:

 * Run `bench.py`, and include the output in your result.
 * For each case where `bench.py` shows a regression, run the commands described above, prefixing the output SVG filename (the input to the `-o` switch) with `base-` or `branch-` depending on the commit you are running the benchmark on.